Neubauer-Group/NCSA-Blue-Waters-Examples/README.md

 ```

 which includes PyTorch and TensorFlow, but quite old releases (`torch` `v0.X` and `tensorflow` `v1.X`) that are compatible with CUDA v9 only.

+## Running Batch Jobs

+As noted in the Blue Waters [Getting Started Guide section on batch jobs](https://bluewaters.ncsa.illinois.edu/getting-started/#Running), the Blue Waters batch environment is Torque/MOAB and the `aprun` utility is used to start jobs on compute nodes.

+### Hello World example

+The following is a "Hello World" example of executing a job with `aprun` in a [Portable Batch System](https://en.wikipedia.org/wiki/Portable_Batch_System) (PBS) batch script submitted to run with `qsub`.